When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Introduction

-Although our comparative analysis reveals the task preferences of UAV-LLM in different scenarios, the root causes of these differences remain unclear.
-To this end, we designed a survey for real-world developers, focusing on the key obstacles and design choices faced by practitioners in UAV-LLM integration.
-The analysis of 52 real-world responses shows that the integration of LLMs with UAVs remains at an early stage.
-Only 19.05\% of teams have deployed such projects, while 59.6\% have not attempted integration, citing reasons such as \textit{existing technology has met the project requirements (54.8\%)}, \textit{insufficient performance of current LLMs (51.6\%)}, and \textit{security risks of large language models (45.2\%)}.
-The assessed technical maturity of all tasks is below three on a 5-point scale, with relatively higher scores for \textit{Information Summarization and Report Generation} and \textit{LLM-based Chatbot}, but lower scores for \textit{Multi-UAV Task Reasoning and Planning} and \textit{Control Logic and Command Generation}.
-Furthermore, 82.7\% of practitioners prefer \textit{Onboard Control (Internal) Modes} over direct control, reflecting caution toward applying LLMs in safety-critical operations.
-These findings suggest that while academic research emphasizes expanding task capabilities, industry adoption is constrained by performance, reliability, and safety requirements, underscoring the need for closer alignment between research and practical application.
+To clarify the root causes and solutions of the academia-industry gap, we designed a survey for real-world developers, focusing on the key obstacles and design choices they face when using LLMs for UAVs.
+The analysis of 52 real-world responses from 15 countries shows that the application of LLMs in UAVs remains at an early stage.
+Only 19.05\% of teams have deployed such projects, while 59.6\% have not attempted application, citing reasons such as \textit{existing technology has met the project requirements (54.8\%)}, \textit{insufficient performance of current LLMs (51.6\%)}, and \textit{security risks of large language models (45.2\%)}.
+The assessed technical maturity of all tasks is below three on a 5-point scale.
+Furthermore, 82.7\% of developers prefer \textit{Hybrid(Onboard Assistance) Modes} over direct control.
+These findings suggest that while researchers focus on expanding capabilities, developers are constrained by performance, reliability, and safety requirements, underscoring the need for closer alignment between research and practice. \end{description}